How to Become a Travel Nurse

 Steps to Becoming a Travel Nurse

-Once you earn your degree, you need to pass the NCLEX-RN exam and acquire your state nursing license.
-Because employers expect travel nurses to immediately begin working, travel nurse staffing agencies typically look for applicants with at least one year of clinical experience.
-Specializations and certifications can give you an advantage.
+Once you earn your degree, you need to pass the NCLEX-RN to acquire your state nursing license.
+Because employers expect travel nurses to begin working immediately upon arrival, travel nurse staffing agencies typically look for applicants with at least one year of clinical experience.
+Specializations and certifications can also give you an advantage.

 1. 1